 It’s no secret that a mobile-friendly website is of paramount importance.
-Overall, mobile use accounts for just over half of all internet traffic — coming in at 52.2% in 2018.
+Overall, mobile traffic on websites surpassed computers in 2017 and is even higher now.
 But do you know where your traffic is coming from?
 Let’s take a look at some trends, how to find out where your traffic is coming from, and what it all means for you.

 Who uses your site and why?